Patapom/webgl/Web/blog/patapom/docs/Math/CrossProduct.md

 v_x.? + v_y.? + v_z.? = 0
 $$

-Simply because we need an even amount of terms for that to be possible.
+Simply because we need an even amount of terms for that to be possible (*i.e.* so that an even amount of + and - terms cancel each other).

 !!! note
     This leads to the very interesting remark that **cross products only exist for odd dimensions** 3, 5, 7 and so on.